satellite-image-deep-learning/techniques/README.md

 * [awesome-spectral-indices](https://github.com/davemlz/awesome-spectral-indices) -> A ready-to-use curated list of Spectral Indices for Remote Sensing applications
 * [urban-footprinter](https://github.com/martibosch/urban-footprinter) -> A convolution-based approach to detect urban extents from raster datasets
 * [ocean_color](https://github.com/marrs-lab/ocean_color) -> Tools and algorithms for drone and satellite based ocean color science
+* [poliastro](https://github.com/poliastro/poliastro) -> pure Python library for interactive Astrodynamics and Orbital Mechanics, with a focus on ease of use, speed, and quick visualization
+* [acolite](https://github.com/acolite/acolite) -> generic atmospheric correction module

 # Movers and shakers on Github
 * [Adam Van Etten](https://github.com/avanetten) is doing interesting things in object detection and segmentation